CHRIS Almighty: A conversation with Christine and the Queens

 My English accent is peculiar but I think it helped.
 Coming back in the UK to discuss CHRIS I can feel that people don’t talk to me like I’m a French artist.
 It’s different in the US where I think being and sounding French works in my favour.
 Also, I wanted to be understood.
 My music won’t just « sound good », you will also have access to the lyrics in English.

 KALTBLUT: As evidenced in your first two clips, CHRIS is a very physical album.
 Very sexual, sensual, violent even.
 You exude confidence as a woman, a queer artist, a performer.
 How will all of this influence your upcoming tour?
 What can we expect this fall?
 Chris: The physicality was already part of my 1st tour.
 A lot of people came to me after the shows and told me that they were surprised because that’s not what they expected to see at all.
-I wrote the 2nd album right after my 1st tour and I think that you can hear that I just wanted to get back on stage.

 I like the risk.
 I come from a theatre background and being able to feel the bodies and to taste the danger is precisely what I like about live performances.
 I’m not saying I don’t like big shows like Beyoncé’s, which are very perfection-oriented, but I’m not interested in doing that.
 I even long for imperfection.
 I don’t want to change outfits, I don’t care, I want to stay on stage for 5 hours, dripping sweat.